 What is a Court Appointed Special Advocate (CASA)?

-Register for an info session today by clicking on one of the dates below:
+Register for an upcoming info session by clicking on the dates below:

 Can’t attend the dates listed?
 Please contact Child Advocates at 408-416-0400 or email us at firstname.lastname@example.org.

 Step 2: Participate in Your First Interview

 The first interview is an opportunity for you to learn more about the role and responsibilities of a CASA and for us to learn more about you.
 The interview is conducted on site at Child Advocates by one of our CASA Specialist staff members and last from 60-90 minutes.
 It’s our responsibility to make sure the volunteers who work with our children are here for the right reasons, and we take that very seriously.

 Our pre-service training will fully prepare you to be a successful CASA.
 Training includes 30 hours of in-person and online classes, plus a guided dependency court tour and culminates with a swearing-in ceremony conducted by a Santa Clara County Dependency Court judge.
 There is a $55.00 training fee, due by the first day of class to cover background checks (DMV, DOJ, FBI, CACI, SSN).
 During training, you wil also be required to provide a copy of your driver's license, proof of auto insurance and three reference letters from non-family members.

 Our next pre-service training begins January 7, 2020.
 Click one of the dates under step one to sign up for an info session now!

 Your second interview is an opportunity to meet your assigned Child Advocates supervisor, go over any concerns, provide feedback and discuss the type of case you want to be assigned to.